Genevieve O'Reilly: Star Wars

 In 2005, O'Reilly played the young Mon Mothma in Star Wars: Episode III – Revenge of the Sith; although most of her scenes were cut, they were included as bonus material for the 2005 DVD release.
 In 2016, she reprised her role as Mon Mothma in Rogue One: A Star Wars Story and voiced the same character in the animated TV show Star Wars Rebels in early 2017.
-Per a Disney+ announcement in April 2020, O'Reilly would reprise her role as Mon Mothma in the first season of the series Andor, that premiered in September 2022.
+O'Reilly continued her role as Mon Mothma in the first season of the series Andor, that premiered in September 2022.
 She returned to the role in the Disney+ series Ahsoka in 2023 and then in the second season of Andor in 2025.

 Television

 In television, O'Reilly's first appearance was in 2001 in the Canadian television series BeastMaster as a guest star in "Slayer's Return".
 The following year O'Reilly appeared in Young Lions as Kimberly Oswald in the episode "Asylum Seekers".
-O'Reilly then appeared as a prominent character in All Saints from 2002 to 2005 as Leanne Curtis.
-Since moving to the UK, O'Reilly starred in the political mini-series The State Within, (first episode 2 November 2006) played Princess Diana in the 2007 television docudrama Diana: Last Days of a Princess, and had the lead role in The Time of Your Life (summer 2007).
+O'Reilly then appeared as a prominent character in All Saints from 2002 to 2005 as Leanne Curtis.{ Since moving to the UK, O'Reilly starred in the political mini-series The State Within, (first episode 2 November 2006) played Princess Diana in the 2007 television docudrama Diana: Last Days of a Princess, and had the lead role in The Time of Your Life (summer 2007).
 In 2009, she played CIA liaison officer Sarah Caulfield in the eighth series of BBC drama Spooks.
 She played Julie Rees in Harbinger, the two-part, season 9-opening episodes of Waking the Dead.
 O'Reilly also played the character of Michelle Beadley in the remake of The Day of the Triffids that aired on BBC One in December 2009.

 From 2011 to 2014, O'Reilly appeared in the series Episodes as a recurring character alongside Matt LeBlanc.
 In June 2013, O'Reilly appeared in the pilot episode of the international crime drama Crossing Lines cast as detective and interrogation specialist Sienna Pride, attached to the ICC team from Britain's Scotland Yard.
 Later in 2014, O'Reilly appeared in the television mini series The Honourable Woman as Frances Pirsig.
 In 2015, O'Reilly appeared in the BBC television series Banished as Mary Johnson.

 In early 2015, O'Reilly starred as Mary Johnson in Jimmy McGovern's Banished, a television drama focusing on British convicts in an Australian penal colony.
-In 2015, O'Reilly also starred as Dr Elishia McKellar, in an Australian paranormal drama Glitch, set in fictional small country town called Yoorana.
-The six-episode first series won major awards.
-Series 2 was broadcast on ABC1 and Netflix toward the end of 2017.
+In 2015, O'Reilly also starred as Dr Elishia McKellar, in an Australian paranormal drama Glitch.
 In 2016, O'Reilly appeared in the British drama The Secret, for which she gained acclaim and was reported to play her character "beautifully".